netobserv/network-observability-operator/docs/FlowCollector.md

         <td>false</td>
       </tr><tr>
         <td><b>enableFlowRtt</b></td>
-        <td>boolean</td>
+        <td>string</td>
         <td>
           `enableFlowRtt` allows enabling FlowRTT calculations in the ebpf agent.
+Set this to ENABLED or DISABLED.
 Currently only TCP handshake based RTT is calculated per flow.
 This feature is optionally enabled and is disabled by default.
 This feature needs both INGRESS and EGRESS direction flow capture and will be disabled if both are not enabled.<br/>
           <br/>
-            <i>Default</i>: false<br/>
+            <i>Default</i>: DISABLED<br/>
         </td>
         <td>false</td>
       </tr><tr>